Grading Method and Procedures

 Purpose: A student transferring to a new major before earning 60 credits has the option of requesting an Academic Reassessment.
 The student may request the deletion of up to 16 credits earned for courses required in the old major; these credits will be deducted from the total earned credits and will result in a recalculated cumulative GPA.
 No credits earned for a grade of “C” or higher may be deleted.
 These credits may only include courses required for the old major and for general education courses if also designated by the old major, but may not include courses only taken to fulfill general education requirements, requirements from the new major, or graduation requirements.
 The student must initiate the request through their Academic Advisor, and the request must be approved by the Department Chairperson of the new major.

-A degree-seeking undergraduate student who re-enrolls at Youngstown State University after an absence of *five or more calendar years may be eligible for academic forgiveness.
+A degree-seeking undergraduate student who re-enrolls at Youngstown State University after an absence of five or more calendar years may be eligible for academic forgiveness.
 At the time of the petition the student must be currently enrolled and have successfully completed at least 15 semester hours with a grade point average of no less than 2.00 following their return.
-An absence is defined as a period of time in which no enrollment activity (i.e. attempted or earned academic credit) is posted to a student’s record.
+An absence is defined as a period in which no enrollment activity (i.e. attempted or earned academic credit) is posted to a student’s record.

 To request academic forgiveness an eligible student may petition the dean of his or her college to exclude from the calculation of the grade point average grades earned five or more calendar years before.
 If the petition is approved, all grades (not merely grades of D and F) earned during the specified quarter or semester and all previous grades (not merely grades of D and F) will then be removed from the calculation.
 However, all grades remain on the permanent record.